fabianosantosnet/rep-bludit/themes/ararajuba/README.md

       - see or not footer social links
       - set true to see paginator like numbers otherwise this texts: before, home, next (thanks to blekathlon theme)
       - also you can custom size of Cover and Thumb images
+      - added more two variables to remove cover image or description when loading a specific page (default false)

 ## Compatible
 - Bludit v3.x